Seth Klarman: Investment

-In 2009, Klarman began buying distressed credits in the wake of the financial crisis of 2007–2008.
+In 2009, Klarman began buying distressed credits during the 2008 financial crisis.
 He purchased the bonds of CIT Group, a financial holding company based in New York City at 65 cents on the dollar with a yield rate of 15%.
 After the company went into prepared bankruptcy, as Baupost began lending it money via a loan, Carl Icahn gave a loan of $6 billion to the CIT Group but backed out of the deal a week later.
 This caused the bonds to speed into prepared bankruptcy and gave the Baupost group securities valued at 80 cents to the dollar for their debt in CIT Group.
 Shortly after the CIT deal was finalized, Klarman amassed a stake in a new bio-tech company called FacetBiotech, at an average cost of $9 a share.
 At the time, FacetBiotech had $17 a share in net cash.
 Klarman noted that when stocks are spun off of their larger parent companies they become "cheap and ignored."
 When Biogen eventually tried a hostile takeover of the company bidding up the price to $14 a share, Abbott Laboratories asked for a $27 per share settlement for acquisition.
 Klarman's fund finished that year up +27%.

 As of 2016, the fund had US$31 billion in assets under management.
 In 2020 Seth Klarman's largest holding is eBay with a value of US$1.48 billion.